-As you may or may not know the City of Prineville Police Department has a weed ordinance which was implemented May 1st, 2014, and updated in 2019.
-Ordinance 93.40 states: "Between April 1 and November 1 of any calendar year, no owner or person in charge of property may allow noxious vegetation to be on property or in the right-of-way of a public thoroughfare abutting on the property within city limits.
-It shall be the duty of an owner or person in charge of property to cut down and haul away or to destroy grass, shrubbery, brush, bushes, weeds, or other noxious vegetation as often as needed to prevent them from becoming unsightly."
+As you may or may not know the City of Prineville Police Department has a weed ordinance which was implemented May 1st of last year.
+Ordinance 93.40 states: "no owner or person in charge of property may allow noxious vegetation to be on property or in the right-of-way of a public thoroughfare abutting the property."
 Common violations include: